 You have probably already tried something.

-ChatGPT?, maybe a few other tools.
+ChatGPT?
+Maybe a few other tools.
 And what came back was fine, but it was not yours and still required too much manual effort.
 What should have been useful did not sound like your business, it did not reflect how you actually work, and it was not specific enough to be genuinely valuable.
 So you either kept tinkering with it, spending more time than the thing was worth, or you went back to doing it manually.

 That is not a you problem.
 That is what happens when AI gets applied without proper context, without someone first understanding the business it is supposed to be serving.
 The output is only ever as good as the foundation underneath it.
 The value of automations are only ever as good as the processes they are integrated into.
 For most businesses, that foundation has not been built yet.